pangeo-data/pangeo-docker-images/README.md

 ```
 docker run -it --rm -p 8888:8888 pangeo/pangeo-notebook:latest jupyter lab --ip 0.0.0.0
 ```
+**NOTE:** images are mirrored on quay.io so you can also pull `quay.io/pangeo/pangeo-notebook:latest`

 To access files from your local hard drive from within the Docker Jupyterlab, you need to use a Docker [volume mount](https://docs.docker.com/storage/volumes/).
 The following command will mount your home directory in the docker container and launch the Jupyterlab from there.